 1. Kuta Beach (Main Stretch)

-The classic — a wide, open beach with the Indian Ocean horizon dead ahead and surfers still catching their last waves in the frame.
+Kuta Beach is the easiest free sunset spot in Kuta, with the Indian Ocean horizon dead ahead.
+It's a wide, open beach with surfers still catching their last waves in the frame.

 - Where: about 2 km of unobstructed west-facing sand, from the Beachwalk Mall area down to Discovery Mall.